frankschlehofer/fridge/README.md

-# fridge
+# Fridge
+Goal:
-Passion project for reducing food waste by tracking expiration dates of items in your fridge.
+- Reduce food waste by tracking expiration dates of items in your fridge.
+- Recommend recipes using exclusively items within your fridge

+Frontend:
+- Currently, just manual

+Backend: